netdata/netdata/health/REFERENCE.md

 Netdata supports 3 internal indexes for variables that will be used in health monitoring.

-<details markdown="1"><summary>The variables below can be used in both chart alerts and context templates.</summary>
+<details><summary>The variables below can be used in both chart alerts and context templates.</summary>

 Although the `alarm_variables` link shows you variables for a particular chart, the same variables can also be used in templates for charts belonging to a given [context](https://github.com/netdata/netdata/blob/master/web/README.md#contexts).
-The reason is that all charts of a given context are essentially identical, with the only difference being the [family](https://github.com/netdata/netdata/blob/master/web/README.md#families) that identifies a particular hardware or software instance.
-Charts and templates do not apply to specific families anyway, unless if you explicitly limit an alert with the [alert line `families`](#alert-line-families).
+The reason is that all charts of a given context are essentially identical, with the only difference being the family that identifies a particular hardware or software instance.

 </details>